Your Best Lead From Last Month? Someone Else Closed Them.

 What Lead Scoring Actually Means

-Let's strip away the buzzword nonsense.
+Let's cut out the buzzword nonsense.

 What patterns?
 Things like:

-• Engagement signals: Did they visit your capabilities page three times?
+- Engagement signals: Did they visit your capabilities page three times?
 Download the spec sheet?
 Come back to the pricing page?
 That's different from someone who bounced after 10 seconds.

-• Timing indicators: Did they fill out a quote request or just subscribe to your newsletter?
+- Timing indicators: Did they fill out a quote request or just subscribe to your newsletter?
 Are they at the end of their fiscal year when capital budgets get spent?

 Signs You're Leaving Money on the Table